-If these symptoms describe you, then you have a high risk for sleep apnea.
-If you're ready to talk to a doctor about sleep apnea, visit www.dejarderoncar.us to pledge to stop the snore and find a local sleep doctor at an AASM-accredited sleep center.
+If these symptoms describe you, then you have a high risk for OSA.
+If you're ready to talk to a doctor about sleep apnea, the Healthy Sleep Project encourages you to visit stopsnoringpledge.org to pledge to stop the snore and find a local sleep specialist at an AASM-accredited sleep center.

 "Obstructive sleep apnea is a chronic disease that has a negative impact on the health and well-being of millions of people in the U.S.," said Janet B. Croft, PhD, senior chronic disease epidemiologist in CDC's Division of Population Health.
 "It is important to discuss the warning signs for sleep apnea with your doctor to determine if you are at risk."

-For more information or to pledge to stop the snore and talk to a doctor about sleep apnea, visit www.dejarderoncar.us.
+For more information or to pledge to stop the snore and talk to a doctor about sleep apnea, visit projecthealthysleep.org.

 About the National Healthy Sleep Awareness Project